soniakhilesh/soniakhilesh.github.io/README.md

 # Akhilesh Soni
 This is the personal website of [Akhilesh Soni](https://soniakhilesh.github.io/).

-This website is created using the amazing al-folio theme, [Jekyll](https://jekyllrb.com/).
+This website is created using the amazing al-folio theme, [GitHub link](https://github.com/alshedivat/al-folio) and is hosted with GitHub pages.